OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 ================================================================================

 * When different system datastores are available the TM_MAD_SYSTEM attribute is automatically set to the DS chosen by the scheduler.
-* Images are not locked on creation so the metadata can be updated while the image is being downloaded.
+* Images are not locked on creation so the metadata can be updated while the image is being downloaded but.
 In order to delete the image while it's in LOCKED state the user needs ADMIN permmissions over the image.